By Dan Baum

 Mine made an anemic little divot on the primer but didn’t fire.
 (This, after replacing the firing-pin spring, so something else is afoot.)
 I’m happy to report that John Browning’s design, the FN 1910 (above right), ran like champ, magazine after magazine.

-So come nightfall, I put 1910 beside the sleeping bag where I usually put that big S&W .45, in the unlikely event that the Manson family, or a meth-making crew, or a rabid beast shows up.
-And looking at that elegant but diminutive pistol, I found myself a little uneasy.
+So come nightfall, I put the 1910 beside the sleeping bag where I usually put that big S&W .45, in the unlikely event that the modern version of the Manson family, or a meth-making crew, or a rabid beast shows up.
+And looking at that elegant but diminutive pistol, I found myself…a little uneasy.
 Which led me to wonder why.

 Have I been so jaded that I consider anything less than a 9mm a “mouse gun?”
-Have not generations of Europeans, including James Bond, successfully defended themselves with pistols chambered for 7.65 Browning — a.k.a. .32 ACP?
+Haven’t generations of Europeans, including James Bond, successfully defended themselves with pistols chambered for 7.65 Browning — a.k.a. .32 ACP?

 This was the caliber issued to policemen and military officers of just about every nation on the continent in the 20th century — a century known for some pretty efficient bloodletting.